dd9jn/rfc4880bis/crypto-refresh.md

 - Only for a version 5 packet, a one-octet scalar octet count of the next 4 optional fields.

-- \[Optional\] If string-to-key usage octet was 255 or 254, a one-octet symmetric encryption algorithm.
+- \[Optional\] If string-to-key usage octet was 255, 254, or 253, a one-octet symmetric encryption algorithm.

+- \[Optional\] If string-to-key usage octet was 253, a one-octet AEAD algorithm.

-- \[Optional\] If string-to-key usage octet was 255 or 254, a string-to-key specifier.
+- \[Optional\] If string-to-key usage octet was 255, 254, or 253, a string-to-key specifier.
   The length of the string-to-key specifier is implied by its type, as described above.

 - \[Optional\] If secret data is encrypted (string-to-key usage octet not zero), an Initial Vector (IV) of the same length as the cipher's block size.
+  If string-to-key usage octet was 253, the IV is used as the nonce for the AEAD algorithm.
+  If the AEAD algorithm requires a shorter nonce, the high-order bits of the IV are used and the remaining bits MUST be zero.

 - Only for a version 5 packet, a four-octet scalar octet count for the following secret key material.
   This includes the encrypted SHA-1 hash or AEAD tag if the string-to-key usage octet is 254 or 253.

 - Plain or encrypted multiprecision integers comprising the secret key data.
   This is algorithm-specific and described in section {{algorithm-specific-parts-of-keys}}.
+  If the string-to-key usage octet is 253, then an AEAD authentication tag is part of that data.
   If the string-to-key usage octet is 254, a 20-octet SHA-1 hash of the plaintext of the algorithm-specific portion is appended to plaintext and encrypted with it.
   If the string-to-key usage octet is 255 or another nonzero value (i.e., a symmetric-key encryption algorithm identifier), a two-octet checksum of the plaintext of the algorithm-specific portion (sum of all octets, mod 65536) is appended to plaintext and encrypted with it.
 (This is deprecated and SHOULD NOT be used, see below.)